TIBCOSoftware/as2-jdbc/Readme.txt

     metaspace              Metaspace name (default: 'ms')
     discovery              Metaspace discovery URL - how the metaspace discovers its members (default: tibpgm://239.8.8.8:7888).
-                           To specify several well-known TCP addresses for discovery use tcp://ip1:port1;ip2:port2 member_name            Unique name to use for the member connecting to the metaspace (default: auto-generated) listen                 URL to use for listening for incoming connections from new metaspace members on.
+                           To specify several well-known TCP addresses for discovery use tcp://ip1:port1;ip2:port2 security_token         Path to a security token file.
+If specified, any discovery setting specified in the JDBC URL is ignored as AS will use the discovery setting from the token file. member_name            Unique name to use for the member connecting to the metaspace (default: auto-generated) listen                 URL to use for listening for incoming connections from new metaspace members on.
                            Format: tcp://[interface[:port]]  (default:  0.0.0.0 for the interface and the first port available